Cultured Guru Logo

 Sourdough Discard Crackers with Gouda and Cheddar

 We consider these “sourdough discard” crackers because you use sourdough starter in the recipe, but we don’t use it for rising.
 A starter is not necessary for the baking process.
-So the starter is considered “discarded” into the recipe.
+So the starter is considered “discarded” into these sourdough cheese crackers.

 I use a stirred-down active, bubbly sourdough starter in these crackers.
 The starter adds such delicious flavor to these crackers, though.